CSCfi/csc-user-guide/docs/data/datasets/datamanagement.md

 Data should be kept in its raw form whenever possible to enable transparency and facilitate reanalysis.
 It also assists in combining multiple data sources.
 It might be worthwhile to provide both unprocessed and processed versions of your data, with either code or explanations for deriving the latter.

-### Create friendly data for analysis
+### Create analysis-friendly data

 To take full advantage of data, it should be structured in a way that makes use, interpretation and analysis easy.
-Considering what data you will need to use, when and how, helps you in creating friendly data, for you and potentially others.
+Considering what data you will need to use, when and how, helps you in creating analysis-friendly data, for you and potentially for others.
 One possible structure stores each variable as a column, each observation as a row and each type of observational unit as a table.

 ### Perform quality control

 Data, just like other research outputs, should undergo some level of quality control.
-Quality control makes it easier to analyse your own data, decreases and is vital if you intend to share your data with others.
+Quality control makes it easier to analyse your own data and is vital if you intend to share your data with others.
 You can start with some basic sanity checks, e.g. verifying there are no non-numeric values in otherwise numeric data and checking consistency in the units of measurement and naming schemes.

 ### Use standard, open data formats